jreichwald/ethereum_democase/Readme.md

 # Ethereum Smart Contracts: Demo-Usecase

-This repository contains an Ethereum Contract to demonstrate the functionality of a contract as well as the interaction with it.
-This repo contains a truffle project which should do the whole deploment process for you.
+This repository contains an Ethereum Contract to demonstrate a contract's functionality as well as the interaction with it.
+It is based on a truffle project which should do the whole deployment process for you.
 Nevertheless, some prerequisites need to be installed in advance.

 ## Prerequisites